 These are all things that make our body’s flourish.
 It provides us with the nutrients that we need.
 This gives our immune system the ability to repair the body.
-By eating inflammatory foods like refined sugar, corn, conventional dairy, gluten, etc distracts our immune system.
+Eating inflammatory foods like refined sugar, corn, conventional dairy, gluten, etc. distracts our immune system.

 Reduce Stress as Much as Possible

 Stress is the #1 way to suppress your immune system.
-With all the panic and worry in our world right now, it is very easy to feel that way too.
+With all the panic and worry in our world right now, it is very easy to feel that way.
 However, you can choose how you react to any situation.
 Aim to come from a place of love and support.
-The more we do that the more others will as well.
+The more we do that, the more others will as well.

 Get at least 8 hours of Sleep

 I cannot tell you how important sleep is!
-This is when our bodies are able to rejuvenate and repair.
+This is when our bodies can rejuvenate and repair.
 A portion of the night is dedicated to repairing our body from the inside out.
 And the other portion is dedicated to managing our mental health.
-By going to bed late and waking up early, our body isn’t able to go through this healing process.
+By going to bed late and waking up early, our body cannot go through this healing process.

 Reduce or Eliminate Caffeine

 Just like sugar, beverages high in caffeine can cause inflammation.
-It can also disrupt our ability to go sleep, cause anxiety/stress, and suppress our immune system.
+It can also disrupt our sleep ability, cause anxiety/stress, and suppress our immune system.
 What is also important here is the impact it can have on our digestion.

 Move Your Body

 This is any form of movement that you enjoy today.
-By moving your body, you are able to support your lymphatic system, airways, digestion, and so on.
-The type of movement I am talking about is light-moderate intensity such as yoga to hiking.
+By moving your body, you can support your lymphatic system, airways, digestion, and so on.
+The type of movement I am talking about is light-moderate intensity, such as yoga to hiking.